zoolanders/documentation/02.extensions/zooorder/01.basics/03.integration/docs.md

 ## Layout Setup

+Configure the ZOOorder layout by assigning elements to a rendering positions.

+>>> More information about Element assigning can be found at [ZOO documentation](http://yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions).

-For correct ordering select the corrsponding **Value Type** in the layout settings.
-Among the options are Alphanumeric, Numeric, Numeric with decimals and By Date.
+For correct ordering select the corrsponding **Value Type** in the ZOOorder layout Basic settings.
+Among the options are *Alphabetical*, *Numerical*, *Numerical with decimals* and *By Date*.